Skip to content

 Letters & Cards of Support

 It is important for donor families to learn that their loved one’s gift helped restore sight & health.
-Soon after the transplant takes place, the donor family receives a letter of thanks that also provides some limited information about the recipient.
-A special gift is included as well.
-Each donor family receives a crystal teardrop in memory of the donor who gave the precious gifts of sight & health.
+Soon after the transplant takes place, the donor family receives a letter of thanks that also provides a little information about the recipient.
+Each donor family will also receive a crystal teardrop in memory of the donor who gave the precious gifts of sight and health.

 Personal Phone Calls of Support

 During the year following donation, our Donor Family Care Coordinator calls families to offer a listening ear and support.
 For a donor family, it is important to tell the story of their loved one, to share thoughts and feelings, and to hear their loved one’s name spoken out loud.
 These calls also allow us to get to know the grief journey and to tailor our program to each individual.
-We also can assist in finding local professional assistance and resources.
+We can also help find local professional assistance and resources.

 Tribute Events

-Throughout the year, we hold tribute events where donor families and transplant recipients are invited together to celebrate the gifts of sight & health.
+Throughout the year, we hold tribute events where donor families and transplant recipients are invited together to celebrate the gifts of sight and health.
 Donor families are honored through various components of the event including an honor table, slideshow, speakers, and the roll call of honor is read aloud.
-Transplant recipients also have the opportunity to share their story and show appreciation to the donors.
+Transplant recipients can also share their story and show appreciation to the donors.

 Donor Quilt

 We invite donor families to submit a quilt square in memory of their loved one.
-The square are stitched together with love and a quilt is made which honors the donors.
+The squares are stitched together with love, and a quilt is made to honor the donors.
 The squares often include a special memory, hobby or interest, or other facet of the donor’s life.
 Donor families are encouraged to write a short story about the creation of their quilt square and what it means to them.

 Writing to the Recipient

 If the donor family wishes to write to the recipient, we act as the intermediary to ensure confidentiality and to respect privacy.
-In this capacity, we strive to serve both the donor family and the recipient.
-Writing to a recipient is a very personal choice and there is no right or wrong time nor is there any obligation to do so.
-Should you decided to write, you may choose to share information about yourself and your loved one.
 Writing this letter can be helpful in the grieving process.
-Transplant recipients consistently express appreciation for the letters they receive and welcome learning about the person who provided their transplant gift.
+And transplant recipients consistently express appreciation for the letters they receive.